citrix/citrix-mcs-sdk-samples/VMware/ProvScheme/Machine Profile/README.md

 This page describes the use of VMware's Machine Profile feature while creating a ProvScheme in Citrix Virtual Apps and Desktops (CVAD).
 The script `Create-ProvScheme-FullClone.ps1` shows an example usage of `New-ProvScheme` with the Machine Profile feature.

 ## 1. Understanding the Machine Profile Features

 - **Machine Profile:**
     - **Desription:** Machine Profile provides a way to specify a template that will be used for provisioning machines in a provisioning scheme.
     All hardware properties (e.g., CPU Count, Memory, etc) are captured from the machine profile template.
+	- MCS creates a difference disk for each VM.
+Write operations are directed to this difference disk.
+However, the base disk is shared among all VMs, meaning that all read operations are conducted on this common base disk.

 - **Vmware Specific Information:**
     - **Desription:** When using VMware, the following resource can be used as machine profile input.